Cannabidiol (CBD) is just one of thousands of compounds produced by the cannabis plant, and belongs to the most recognized class called cannabinoids.

-And a recent study showed that CBD oil is equally beneficial in treating dogs who suffer from epilepsy.
+And a recent study showed that CBD oil is equally beneficial in helping dogs who suffer from epilepsy.

 Alzheimer’s is a condition that has been ruining lives for generations, yet nobody has been able to find a cure up until this point.

-Some researchers believe that CBD could, at the very least, treat the condition, and may even lead to a cure at some point in the near future.
+Some researchers believe that CBD could, at the very least, manage the condition, and may even lead to a cure at some point in the near future.

 The first major clinical trial into this possibility started in February of 2019 in the UK.

 Funded by Alzheimer’s Research UK and led by researchers at King’s College London, it includes 60 patients between 55 and 90 years old.

 Throughout the duration of this study, participants will be monitored to see if there is any change in aggression or agitation in these patients through the use of CBD.

 Other than this, there was another study published in 2014 (this conducted on animals).